-Do not strive to post only with high-frequency tags.
-Popular among authors tags are not the same as popular among target audience tags.
-A big number of photos and videos on a tag page doesn’t mean the content is in demand.
+Do not strive to post only with high-frequency Instagram hashtags.
+Popular among authors tags are not the same as popular among your target audience tags.
+A big number of photos and videos on a tag page doesn’t mean the content is in demand on Instagram.

 On a popular tag page, a post is lost quickly.
 It will be replaced by new content, and you won’t get expected reach and engagement.

-So what are the tags to use?
+So what are the hashtags that you should use for Instagram growth?
 You better use tags with different frequencies.
 Less popular Instagram hashtags help to get bigger reach and engagement.
 If users like the posted content, you get more likes and new followers.
 High-frequency hashtags give results right after publishing, while the post is still at the top of the Recent.

 Collecting the right hashtags takes time.
-But as a result you get more likes and subscribers.
+But as a result you get more likes and subscribers on Instagram.

-Look what tags your competitors use.
+Analyze your competitors to figure out what Instagram hashtags they use.
 There might be hashtags you’d never come up with.

 Age, gender and location of the followers you can see in the Insights.

 Add places to the word combinations.
-They can turn any high-frequency tag into a low-frequency one.
+They can turn any high-frequency Instagram hashtag into a low-frequency one.

-Such tags are even more useful to local business.
+Such tags are even more useful to local businesses.
 Thus you’ll attract the audience which is more likely to buy your product.
-The users will be more active in your profile, which is a good sign to Instagram algorithms.
+The users will be more active in your Instagram profile, which is a good sign to Instagram algorithms.

 Look at the examples.
-A popular hashtag #coffee becomes a low-frequency tag after fleshing it out with New York City location.
+A popular hashtag #coffee becomes a low-frequency tag after adding New York City as a location.

-You can’t add hashtags encouraging people to harmful behavior and violating the Community Guidelines.
+You should not use Instagram hashtags encouraging people to harmful behavior and violating the Community Guidelines.
 You just won’t see banned hashtags in the search.

-There are also ambiguous tags.
-Not all content with them violates social media rules.
+There are also ambiguous Instagram hashtags.
+Not all content with them violates the Instagram rules.
 So there are pages of these tags in the search results, but there is no separation into Top and Recent.
-Getting on such tag pages is difficult, but we do not recommend it either way.
-The social media restricts showing posts with such tags.
+Getting your posts on such tag pages is difficult, but we do not recommend it either way.
+The social network restricts showing posts with such tags.

 We do not recommend using tags like #mutuallikes or #mutualsubscription.
 To Instagram, it equals cheating.
 These are not banned hashtags, but your account still may be banned.

 Unique tags are used for making contests and marathons, generating users' content.
-Just add a tag in bio or when posting like you usually do.
-The tag page will be made automatically.
-Other users also will be able to add your tag to their content.
+Just add a tag in your bio or when posting like you usually do.
+The page for you own Instagram hashtag will be created automatically.
+Other users also will be able to use it.

 Follow your branded hashtags.
-Then you can monitor your reputation, what other users post using it, and how your marathon’s going.
+Then you can monitor your reputation, what other users post on Instagram using it, and how your marathon’s going.

-For example, Popsugarbeauty uses its name to create their own branded hashtag.
+For example, Popsugarbeauty uses its name to create their own branded hashtag on Instagram.

-Now you know how to find the right hashtags.
+Now you know how to find the right hashtags for Instagram.
 Make a list and order the tags in a table.
-Then, you will quickly find tags for publications.
+Then, you will quickly find IG hashtags for publications.
 You can also track repeating tags.
 One and the same hashtags under several Instagram posts in a row is a bad signal for the algorithms.